This pomegranate lemonade is one of the most refreshing drinks adding a hit of flavour to a classic lemonade recipe.

-This is a staple and you find it everywhere.
-It’s generally inexpensive and you can get it in so many formats from hand-made artisinal to mass-produced powdered mix varieties.
+Lemonade is a staple and you find it everywhere.
+It’s generally inexpensive and you can get it in so many formats from hand-made artisanal to mass-produced powdered mix varieties.
 I only ever tasted ones that were delicious.
 It’s not like the fizzy clear lemonade we know here.
 This is made from lemons, and it quenches your thirst better than anything else I can think of.

-I have had a philosophy over the past two decades to try not ingest calories in a liquid format.
-Obviously this doesn’t apply to wine and other boozy drinks.
-Its been my way of trying to limit the number of potentially fat causing particles allowed into my body.
-So I live on water, and sugar-free drinks (in general).
+I have had a philosophy over the past two decades to try not to ingest calories in a liquid format.
+Obviously, this doesn’t apply to wine and other boozy drinks.
+Its been my way of trying to limit the number of potentially fat-causing particles allowed into my body.
+So I live on the water, and sugar-free drinks (in general).

 However, when in America one must drink lemonade.
 Or if you can’t go to America, make your own proper lemonade.

 When it comes to juicing lemons you will discover that this citrus doesn’t yield much juice.
 It’s not anything like an orange.
 So to make two cups of juice you are going to need to go through 10 – 12 lemons.
 Doing this by hand is a chore of note.
 Having the Breville Juice & Blend makes it a total breeze.
-It is not surprising that this is the best-selling domestic juice machine in the country.
 You are also guaranteed to get ALL the juice out of each lemon.
-You just need to do remove the skin and pith, whack it into the feeder spout and bam – you are in the juice.
+You just need to remove the skin and pith, whack it into the feeder spout, and bam – you are in the juice.
 You do the same to make the pomegranate juice.

 Lemonade consists of lemon juice + sugar syrup + water/soda water, so you can make it as strong and as sweet as you like.
-The Americans taste tends to lean to the sweeter side whereas I like it less sweet.
+The American taste tends to lean to the sweeter side whereas I like it less sweet.
 I only added 1/2 cup of sugar syrup, but taste and test and add as much as you like.
 You need loads of ice and water to top up the drink but I prefer soda water to give it an extra refreshing fizz.